MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 9. After the model is generated, publish the model.

-    The prediction lead scoring is applied in your organization and users can see the lead scoring in their views under the **Lead Score** column.
+    The prediction lead scoring is applied in your organization, and users can see the lead scoring in their views under the **Lead Score** column.

 > [!NOTE]
 > For more information on how predictive lead scoring helps users, see [Convert leads into opportunities](../sales/work-predictive-lead-scoring.md).